 Exempt -- North Carolina law requires all entering students to submit proof of required immunizations to maintain enrollment at the University.
 Exemptions include the following:

-Students registered only for off campus courses.
+Students registered only in a specified distance education program.
+Distance education programs are specific programs delivered either entirely online or at a site-based location in North Carolina.
+This exemption does not apply to students in on-campus degree programs who are enrolled in online courses.

 Students only attending classes scheduled at 5:00 PM or later.